 The Building Inspector will determine what is needed for each inspection and will let you know what can be done to proceed.

-The following inspections can be approved via Facetime (if you have the capability): Footings/piers, foundation wall pre-pour, backfill, sump line, insulation.
+The following inspections can be approved via Facetime (if you have the capability) or via photos (contact us for details): Footings/piers, foundation wall pre-pour, backfill, sump line, insulation.

-Framing, plumbing, mechanical inspections must either be postponed until we re-open OR can be certified by the design professional who stamped the approved plans.
+Framing, plumbing, mechanical and final inspections can be scheduled by calling 518-439-4955 extension 1112 OR can be performed and certified by the design professional who stamped the approved plans.
 This can be done through an inspection report which includes pictures.
 This report can be emailed.
-A report from the design professional can be used for any inspection, including the ones indicated in #2.
+A report from the design professional can be used for any inspection, including the ones indicated in #2, above.

-Electronic copies of permit applications can be accepted.
-We will do our best to review these in a timely manner, but plan on review taking 3 to 4 weeks at this point.
+Applications can be sent via email to Building@townofbethlehem.org or by dropping off the complete permit package in the gray drop box in the Town Hall parking lot or by mail.
+We will do our best to review these in a timely manner, but plan on review taking 3 to 4 weeks.

 Once payment is processed, the approved building permit can be emailed or mailed and proceed with the inspection process above.